 \section{Abstract}

-The baryon to photon ratio in the present Universe is very accurately measured to be $6.19 \times 10^{-10}$.
+The baryon to photon ratio in the present Universe is very accurately measured to be $(6.065 \pm 0.090) \times 10^{-10}$.
 We study the possible origin of this baryon asymmetry in the neutrino sector through the generic mechanism of baryogenesis through leptogenesis.
 We consider both type I and type II seesaw origin of neutrino masses within the framework of left right symmetric models (LRSM).
-Using the latest best fit global neutrino oscillation data and assuming the Dirac neutrino mass matrix to be either charged lepton (CL) or up quark (UQ) type, we compute the predictions for baryon to photon ratio keeping the lightest active neutrino mass eigenstate a free parameter for both normal and inverted hierarchical cases.
-We show that in inverted hierarchical scenario with type I seesaw, observed baryon asymmetry can not be generated for both CL and UQ type Dirac neutrino mass matrices.
-We also study the predictions for baryon asymmetry when the neutrino masses arise from a combination of both type I and type II seesaw (with one of them dominant at a time) as well as different combinations of Majorana neutrino phases and show that the observed baryon asymmetry can be generated within these models upto certain exceptions.
+Using the latest best fit global neutrino oscillation data of mass squared differences, mixing angles and Dirac CP phase, we compute the predictions for baryon to photon ratio keeping the Majorana CP phases as free parameters for two different choices of lightest neutrino mass eigenvalue for both normal and inverted hierarchical patterns of neutrino masses.
+We do our calculation with and without lepton flavor effects being taken into account.
+We choose different diagonal Dirac neutrino mass matrix for different flavor effects in such a way that the lightest right handed neutrino mass is in the appropriate range.
+We also study the predictions for baryon asymmetry when the neutrino masses arise from a combination of both type I and type II seesaw (with dominating type I term) and discriminate between several combinations of Dirac and Majorana CP phases by demanding successful predictions for baryon asymmetry.